nus-cs2103-AY2021S2/ip/docs/README.md

 Let me know what you are looking for!

-### `find SEARCH_PARAMETERS...` - Describe action
+### `find SEARCH_PARAMETERS...`

 You can search for a task using the find command.
 One or more search parameters are accepted.
 The program will attempt to find all tasks that contain any of the search parameters.
 Search parameters are case-insensitive.

 Example of usage: